kylebakerio/a-super-sky/README.md

 ## System Resources
 - runs easily in oculus quest 2's native browser. seems to run super smooth in cardboard as well.
-- to reduce resource demands, reduce `starCount` and add `throttle`.
+- if desired, throttle to reduce resource needs, and just make cycleDuration longer to slow the day down to match.

 ## A-Frame version
 - Tested working with 1.0.4, 1.1.0, and 1.2.0.